Makuzaza/makuzaza/README.md

 🖥 I’m currently studying on software development

-👩‍🎓 I’m currently lerning how to work with GitHub
+👩‍🎓 I’m currently learning how to work with GitHub

 ❓ Ask me about something